(in alphabetical order)

 Alton D. Romig, Jr

-Al is the Executive Officer of the National Academy of Engineering.
-Under Congressional charter, the Academy provides advice to the federal government, when requested, on matters of engineering and technology.
-As Executive Officer, Dr. Romig is the Chief Operating Officer responsible for the program, financial and membership operations of the Academy, reporting to the President.
-Prior to joining the Academy, he served as Vice President and General Manager of Lockheed Martin Aeronautics Company Advanced Development Programs, better known as the Skunk Works ®.
-Dr. Romig spent the majority of his career at Sandia National Laboratories, operated by the Lockheed Martin Corporation.
-He joined Sandia as a Member of the Technical Staff in 1979 and moved through a succession of R&D management positions leading to appointment as Executive Vice President in 2005.
-He served as the Deputy Laboratories Director and Chief Operating Officer until 2010 when he transferred to the Skunk Works.
+Dr. Romig is the Executive Officer of the National Academy of Engineering.
+Under Congressional charter, the Academy provides advice to the federal government on matters of engineering and technology.
+Dr. Romig served as Vice President and General Manager of Lockheed Martin Aeronautics Company Advanced Development Programs, better known as the Skunk Works®.
+He spent the majority of his career at Sandia National Laboratories, operated by the Lockheed Martin Corporation, and he joined Sandia as a Member of the Technical Staff in 1979, became Executive Vice President in 2005, then served as the Deputy Laboratories Director and Chief Operating Officer until 2010.

-Dr. Romig graduated from Lehigh University in 1975 with a BS in Materials Science and Engineering.
-He received his MS and PhD in Materials Science and Engineering from Lehigh University in 1977 and 1979, respectively.
-Dr. Romig is a Fellow of ASM International, TMS, IEEE, AIAA and AAAS.
+Dr. Romig received his B.S., M.S., and Ph.D. in Materials Science and Engineering from Lehigh University, and is a Fellow of ASM International, TMS, IEEE, AIAA, and AAAS.
 Dr. Romig was elected to the National Academy of Engineering in 2003 and the Council of Foreign Relations in 2008.
 He was awarded the ASM Silver Medal for Materials Research in 1988.